wwoelmer/BOPRC_R_Course_Lesson_5/README.md

     ## data:  secchi_okaro$log_secchi_m
     ## W = 0.97802, p-value = 0.09311

-P-value is greater than 0.05, so all looks good.
+P-value is greater than 0.05, so that looks better.
 We will run our ANOVA on log_secchi_m.

 Next, we need to create out `seasons` column, which is the variable by which we want to test if there are differences in Secchi depth.
 We first